Northern Arizona for Nature and History Buffs

 Drive two hours south on US 89 to Flagstaff.
 Walk around town or stretch and get ready for your next hiking adventure, this time with an extra dose of history.
 (Photo by Kerrick James.)

 Walnut Canyon National Monument

 Located in Flagstaff, Walnut Canyon National Monument is a natural gem in central Arizona that offers opportunities to enjoy the outdoors and learn about the past.
 Among the remarkable geological formations of the canyon, the former homes of ancient inhabitants are easily evident.
-Along the trails you can imagine life within Walnut Canyon, while visiting actual pueblos and walking in the steps of those who came before.
+Along the trails, you can imagine life within Walnut Canyon.
+On our Rim Trail, you can view a partially rebuilt pueblo and pit house.
+With over 300 cliff-dwellings you can walk in the steps of those who came before.

 Lunch at Satchmo’s